Itvisors/mendix-ResizeVirtualScrollDataGrid2/README.md

 ## Features
 - Resize Virtual Scroll DataGrid2 to the available vertical space
+- Set a header height to subtract the total height of the grid header from the available space.

 ## Limitations
 - Only works when used in parent with known height like the first and only container in a scroll container placeholder